 - Place your baking sheet in the oven for 25 minutes.

 - When the twenty-five minutes is up switch your oven to broil and cook for another two minutes until the top is a golden brown.

 - I like to serve my salmon over a bed of mixed greens with Ken’s Creamy Caesar Dressing, lightly dusted with grated parmesan cheese.
 Then sprinkle the broccoli and half of the salmon.
 I break up the salmon before putting it on top of the greens.

 Here are some other posts that you might enjoy!

 Disclosure: Some of the links included in this blog post are affiliate links, meaning that, at no additional cost to you, I may earn a commission if you click through the link and make a purchase.

-I was previously an interior decorator then I became a full-time mother and blogger in 2020.
+Hi, I’m Kelly.
+Previously an interior decorator, I became a full-time mother and blogger in 2020.
 When I’m not spending time with my wonderful family in Dallas, Texas, I love writing and creating recipes that are gluten free, sugar free, and low carb.
 I had so many questions when I was diagnosed with Celiac Disease and Diabetes.
 I knew that I couldn’t be the only one out there that felt this way!
 Which is why I created …w/ Kelly, to share all of my discoveries with you.
 From the good to the bad.
 I hope you enjoy my blog and that my experiences help you to not feel so overwhelmed like I did.